ujjwall-R/Dree/readme.md

 Add path to `dree.sh` in `~/.bashrc`.
 If you use zsh add the path in `~/.zshrc`.

 ```
+# Add the following line at the end of the ~/.bashrc file
 alias dree='path/to/project/dree.sh'
 ```
 Restart terminal or run: